MT-Scripts/.github/profile/README.md

 # MT-Scripts

-- MT Scripts is a community that provides to server owners free and paid quality Fivem scripts to make therys servers the best
+- MT Scripts is a community that provides to server owners free and paid quality Fivem scripts to make theirs servers the best
 - <a href="https://discord.gg/AQHbsahZsV" target="_blank"> DISCORD
 - <a href="https://mt-scripts.tebex.io" target="_blank"> TEBEX PAGE